statpascal/emul99/readme.txt

 Serial/Parallel I/O

-An experimental implementation of an RS232/PIO interface is provided.
-Output should work reasonably well while input - especially into the P-Code system - may fail or not be interruptable yet.
-Different files can be configured for the input and output of each device (see serial.cfg).

-When the end of an input file is reached, the DSR simulates a press of the "Clear" key resulting in the return of error code 6 (device error).

-Under Linux a named pipe can be used e.g. for input.
-This is useful to feed data into the P-code system by reading from device REMIN: - the end of the input can be signalled by sending the byte 0x03 (Ctrl-C) to the pipe which will set EOF for the REMIN: device.
-Note that this does not yet work with the "Transfer" option of the "Filer."
+Serial emulation requires the original DSR ROM of the RS232C card.
+Input and output is redirected to the file system with configurable file names or named pipes.
+A named pipe should be used for input data.

+Please note that the current implementation does not yet support the PIOs of the card neither the generation of an interrupt upon receiving data (which is used by the Terminal Emulator module).

+A typical configuration for the P-Code system is shown in bin/serial.cfg:

+S232/1_out = ../REMOUT,nozero
+RS232/2_out = ../PRINTER,nozero,append

+; A FIFO (named pipe) should be used for input

+RS232/1_in = ../REMIN

+File names are relative to the configuration directory (bin).
+Two options can be added to output filenames:

+nozero - will not output any zero bytes.
+This is useful when transferring text files with the Transfer option of the Filer, which simply copies complete disk blocks including zeroes.

+append - appends to an existing file instead of overwriting it.

+After creating the REMIN file as a named pipe (mkfifo REMIN) it can be read with the following program:

+program serread;
+var
+    f: text;
+    ch: char;
+begin
+    reset (f, 'REMIN:');
+    while not eof (f) do
+        begin
+            read (f, ch);
+            if ch = chr (10) then
+                writeln
+            else
+                write (ch)
+        end;
+    close (f)
+end.

+Upon execution, the program will read from the FIFO until an EOF is signalled with a binary value of 3.
+E.g. the following Linux commands feed two lines into the program, followed by EOF:

+echo "This is the first line" > REMIN echo "This is the second line" > REMIN echo -n $'\x03' > REMIN

+In Extended BASIC, the following program is equivalent to the above Pascal
+program:

+100 OPEN #1:"RS232/1",INPUT ,DISPLAY ,FIXED 1
+110 LINPUT #1:A$
+120 IF A$=CHR$(10)THEN PRINT ELSE PRINT A$;
+130 IF A$<>CHR$(3)THEN 110

+It can be sent to the file PRINTER with

+LIST "RS232/2"

 Implementation Notes

-The implementation is rather concise (about 5200 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
+The implementation is rather concise (about 5300 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
 For example, one can set a sampling rate of 223722 with the SDL and implement sound output as the attenuator weighted sum of the toggling tone generators.